Intro to Meta Ethics

 YET: pleasure = pleasure is not informative (tautology), telling us nothing.

 An informative statement cannot be equal in meaning to an uninformative tautological statement.
 So, goodness cannot = pleasure, or any other natural property.
-So, naturalism is false.
+Therefore, naturalism is false.

 A question is closed if it shows ignorance of the meanings of the terms involved to ask.
 A question is open if it does not display ignorance of those meanings to ask it.
 Since ‘Goodness = X natural property’ for a naturalist would be synthetic, one could be acquainted with the subject (goodness) but not the predicate (X natural property) and therefore would not necessarily be displaying ignorance of the terms involved to ask the question.
 Therefore, it will always be an open question whether goodness really is X natural property as we can always meaningfully and intelligibly ask the question ‘is goodness really X natural property?’